gurusinghpal/quiz-craft.ai/README.md

 ## Features

 - **Automated MCQ Generation**: Upload text files and automatically generate MCQs from your content.
-- **Firebase Authentication**: Secure user authentication using Google Sign-In or email/password login.
+- **Firebase Authentication**: Secure user authentication using Google Sign-In or email/password login. //has been disabled for a while
 - **User-friendly Interface**: Intuitive and minimalistic design for easy navigation and quick access to functionalities.
 - **Responsive Design**: Fully functional on various screen sizes and devices.
 - **Frontend Only**: No backend required as Firebase handles all storage and authentication.